daihocmo/learn-vietnamese/docs/monolingual.md

 (NHỊ).
 Try to experiment with what dictionary order is the best for you.

 (TAM).
-If the word you look up with Yomichan is only in a bilingual dictionary, try searching it on Google.
+If the word you look up with Yomitan is only in a bilingual dictionary, try searching it on Google.

 (TỨ).
 If you don’t understand the definition even if you looked up all the words, just look at/use the bilingual definition (last resort).
 You will get better at understanding when you use it more.